The Tiger Hotel

 Constructed in 1928, this historic hotel became the first skyscraper between St. Louis and Kansas City.
 This was the leading hotel of the city and boasted luxurious and state-of-the-art features such as an ice water cooling system.
-The hotel closed in the 1980s and the building was converted to retirement condos and operated as the Kennington for many years but retained the original Tiger sign on the building's roof.
-This sign, like the building itself, has long been one of the leading landmarks in Columbia. the building underwent an extensive renovation in 2011 and once again serves as the leading downtown hotel on the road between Missouri's two largest cities.
+The hotel closed in the 1980s and the building was converted to retirement condos and operated as the Kensington for many years, but retained the original "Tiger" sign on the building's roof.
+This sign, like the building itself, has long been one of the leading landmarks in Columbia and was restored in 2004.
+The building underwent an extensive renovation under new ownership in 2011 and once again serves as the leading downtown hotel on the road between Missouri's two largest cities.

 The ten-story building known as The Tiger Hotel was constructed in 1928 by the Simon Construction Company as luxury accommodations.
 Designed by Alonzo Gentry, who also helped design the Statler Hotels, the original design held 100 rooms.
 The original operators had intended to create a combination hotel and theater but learned that another developer nearby planned the same thing.
 Will Bowling, one of the four men in charge of The Tiger Hotel, reportedly made an agreement with J. Dozier Stone, the owner of the Missouri Theater, that each building would stick to one purpose.

 When car travel became more popular, the hotel rebranded as The Tiger Motor Hotel and featured free guest parking in automatic garages.
 In the 1950s, rates were $6.50 per night for non-air conditioned rooms and a buck more for air conditioned rooms.